wkwkgood5/TaskManagementSystem/README.md

 #### 3 How to optimize for task retrieval and design?<br>
   The way to optimize for task retrivieal and design is increasing the throughout of springboot service.<br>
   There are two methods to achieve this:
-  Asynchronous execution.
-(Callable, webAsyncTask, Deferred)<br>
+  Asynchronous execution. (`Callable`, `webAsyncTask`, `Deferred`)<br>
   Set maximum connections and threads.

 #### 4 How to implement user specific tasks.
 How would the current design change if this is required?<br>
-4.1 Divide the project into different modules, and then delete extra files and folders, revise pom.xml<br>
+4.1 Create child modules for user specific tasks in the project.
+Each module is in a springboot structure and then delete extra files and folders (such as `src` in parent module), revise `pom.xml`.
+There will a `pom` in each module and also these `poms` will be managed by a `parent pom` which means that `child poms` inherit dependencies from `parent pom` and the relationships between each module can also be managed by `parent pom`.<br>
 4.2 The front-end posts messages to the queue, while the backend processes the pending messages one at the time.<br>
 4.3 Implementing Auto Scaling.
 Building the application using microservices can increase the number of microservice instances during high load, and reduce them during less load.<br>